-Some of you may be running your race at the end of this week, on Saturday, or on Sunday.
+WEEK 17 TRAINING BEGINS Some of you may be running or walking your race at the end of this week on Saturday or Sunday.
 Good luck if you are putting toes to the start line.
-If not, and you are racing the next weekend May 19 or 20, it’s important to carry on with the taper.
+If not, and you are racing the next weekend May 18 or 19 it’s important to carry on with the taper.

-Monday’s post will link to a Runner’s World article on fueling for the race.
-Take time to go over the helpful hints on carbohydrate loading before race day.
+Take time to go review your nutrition plan the week and night before, and the day of the race.
 If you are flying to attend a distant competition, check out what food and fluid sources are available to you in the days leading up to the race, for meals before that day, and breakfast that morning.
-Check a bag so you can stow food items in it.
+Consider checking a bag so you can stow non-perishable food items in it as needed.

 Even if you have access to a car where you’ll be, grocery shopping may be challenging.
-Be sure the local store carries your brands and special dietary items.
-If you are driving from home, bring with you as much of what you need to eat and drink as is possible.
+Be sure local stores carry your brands and special dietary items.
+Although you may not regularly buy food items at Target, Walmart, Walgreens, and other similar stores in your home locale, these businesses now carry perishables and may be convenient resources in big cities or small towns.
+If you are driving from home, bring with you as much of what you plan to eat and drink as is possible.

-In addition to nutrition, plan transportation and parking in advance too, Even if you’re running a ‘neighborhood’ race, that familiar landscape can change with the influx of runners.
+In addition to nutrition, plan transportation and parking in advance too.
+If you’re walking or running a ‘neighborhood’ race, be aware that familiar landscapes can change ahead of an influx of runners and spectators.

 Race day is almost here!
 Let the taper allow you to be fresh for the big effort and get all the travel details settled so your mental focus can be on performance.